Ajay-207/JobQuest/README.md

-JobQuest is a (Job Search) web application that facilitates seamless interaction between employers and job seekers.
-Employers can post job listings, and job seekers can browse and apply for jobs, creating a streamlined job search experience.
+JobQuest is a  comprehensive (Job Search) web application designed to facilitate seamless and efficient interaction between employers and job seekers.
+This platform empowers employers to post, update, and manage job listings with ease, while providing job seekers with a user-friendly interface to browse and apply for positions that match their skills and interests.
+By integrating robust security features such as JWT-based user authentication and bcrypt password hashing, JobQuest ensures a safe and secure environment for both parties.
+With its intuitive design and powerful functionalities, JobQuest streamlines the job search and hiring process, making it easier and more effective for everyone involved.